Your business is actively posting on social media. But do you understand the key differences between organic and paid posts?

 Organic social media include posts that live on your company’s profile page and can be seen by your audience without paid promotion.
 Followers of your page may see updates within their feeds, but evidence shows that organic exposure is limited because of how top social networks prioritize users’ feeds based on past behavior and preferences.
 To use Facebook as an example, only about 2% of your followers may be exposed to your organic posts.

 Paid social media is anything that is influenced by advertising dollars spent.
-Any post in your news feed that has the “Sponsored” tag is paid social media.
-If you then “like” that post, that is considered a paid reaction.
-Paid social media includes boosted posts, ads optimized for clicks, lead generation forms, video ads, among other objectives, and can be targeted by a variety of demographic and behavioral factors.
+If a post in your news feed includes a “Sponsored” or a “Promoted” tag, that is considered paid social.
+Paid social media includes boosted posts or ads that can be targeted by a variety of demographic and behavioral factors, depending on the industry.